-Excelsior proposes to use the ISR method to extract copper from oxide mineralization located within the North Star Deposit (see location map on Figure).
+Excelsior proposes to use the ISR method to extract copper from oxide mineralization located within the North Star Deposit (see location map on Figure 1-1).
 The ISR mining method was based on the fractured nature of the host rock, the presence of water-saturated joints and fractures within the ore body, copper mineralization that preferentially occurs along fracture surfaces, the ability to operate in the vicinity of Interstate 10, and to avoid the challenges of open pit mining in an area with alluvium overburden thickness ranging from approximately 300 feet to 800 feet.

-The forecasted copper production for the Gunnison Project commences with an initial Stage of 25 million pounds per year from Years 1 through 3, followed by a second stage of production of 75 million pounds per year in Years 4 through 6, and followed a third stage reaching 125 million pounds per year from Year 7 through Year 20 with a decline in production beginning in Year 21 through the end of the mine life in Year 24.
-The total amount of copper production forecast over the 24-year LOM is approximately 2,160 million pounds.
+The forecasted copper production for the Gunnison Project commences with an initial stage of 25 million pounds per annum (mppa) from Years 1 through 3, followed by a second stage of production of 75 mppa in Years 4 through 6, and followed a third stage reaching 125 mppa from Year 7 through Year 20 with a decline in production beginning in Year 21 through the end of the mine life in Year 24.
+The total amount of copper production forecast over the 24-year LOM is approximately 2,165 million pounds.
 The following inputs and assumptions were used to generate the copper extraction forecast: